dfelinto/blender-manual/manual/modeling/meshes/editing/edge/edge_data.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Edge --> Edge Crease`
-               :menuselection:`Sidebar region --> Transform --> Edge Crease`
    :Shortcut:  :kbd:`Shift-E`

-This edge property, a value between (0.0 to 1.0), is used by the :doc:`Subdivision Surface Modifier </modeling/modifiers/generate/subdivision_surface>` to control the sharpness of the edges in the subdivided mesh.
-This operator enters an interactive mode (a bit like transform tools), where by moving the mouse (or typing a value with the keyboard) you can set the (average) crease value of selected edges.
+This operator interactively sets the :ref:`Edge Crease` amount by moving the mouse (or typing a value with the keyboard).
+Selecting more than one edge will adjust the mean (average) crease value.
 A negative value will subtract from the actual crease value, if present.
 To clear the crease edge property, enter a value of -1.

-.. _modeling-edges-bevel-weight:
 .. _bpy.ops.transform.edge_bevelweight:

 Edge Bevel Weight